Penchant/docs/user_guides/development_user_guide.md

 ├── simulink_library
 ├── simulink_models
 ```
+If you set your folders up a different way, **things will _break_**.
+If you choose to use a different directory structure, you will have to change include paths in Matlab and Quartus to accommodate your directory structure.

 If you are using Linux as your development host OS, you will also want to include the [linux-socfgpa](https://github.com/fpga-open-speech-tools/linux-socfpga) kernel repository in the same directory as above; for Windows hosts, this repository will need to live in your Linux virtual machine.
 This repository is needed to compile device drivers for the embedded Linux running on the SoC FPGA.
 On a Linux host, device drivers will be compiled automatically for you during Simulink code generation.
 For Windows hosts, device drivers have to be manually compiled in your Linux virtual machine